-We have begun to implement Conflict Minerals flow-down contract clauses where appropriate for our suppliers, which we believe will improve the information available on our supply chain sources.
-We are implementing those clauses on a going-forward basis.
+We continue to implement Conflict Minerals flow-down contract clauses where appropriate for our suppliers, which we believe will improve the information available on our supply chain sources.
+We are implementing those clauses on a going forward basis.

-5. Country of Origin Survey: We utilized a Conflict Minerals questionnaire to conduct a country of origin survey of suppliers.
-In developing our survey form, we reviewed generally used formats such as the EICC/GeSi form and adopted similar questions.
+5. Country of Origin Survey: We utilized the EICC's Conflict Minerals Reporting Template to conduct a country of origin survey of suppliers.
 The Conflict Minerals program manager collected the responses and reviewed them.
-Upon review, where appropriate, the Conflict Minerals program manager asked suppliers for any clarifications or corrective measures as prescribed by our compliance plan.
+Upon review, where appropriate, the Conflict Minerals Program Manager asked suppliers for any clarifications or corrective measures as prescribed by our compliance plan.